 How Long Does a Divorce Take in Wisconsin?

 A typical Wisconsin divorce takes six months to one year to finalize.
 After you file for divorce and papers are served, there’s a mandatory 120-day waiting period before the final hearing.
-A standard Wisconsin divorce may take up to one year to finalize due to a mandatory 120-day “cooling off” period.
+A standard Wisconsin divorce may take up to one year or more to finalize due to disagreements or scheduling issues.

 While a divorce usually takes six months to a year, the exact length depends on the specifics of the case.
 If there are contested issues that come up over the course of the negotiation, finalizing could be delayed for months or even years while the divorcing parties come to an agreement.

-Wisconsin is a no-fault state which means it only takes one person can file for divorce simply if they believe the marriage is irretrievably broken.
+Wisconsin is a no-fault divorce state, which means it only takes one person to file for divorce.
+And it means the only reason you need for a divorce is if you believe the marriage is irretrievably broken.
 To get a divorce in Wisconsin, the first step is to file a Summons and Petition for Divorce in the county where you reside.
-Once this is filed, the 120-day waiting period starts when the other party, your spouse, is served with the completed paperwork.
+The 120-day waiting period starts when the other party, your spouse, is served with the completed paperwork.

-If you and your spouse live in different counties, it is important to contact an attorney like one from Sterling Law Offices to protect against issues such as a dismissal of a case or the inability of the Court to rule on the case due to jurisdiction issues.
+If you and your spouse live in different counties, it is important to contact an attorney like one from Sterling Lawyers to protect against jurisdictional issues.
+If a county court does not have the correct jurisdiction for the case, the case will be dismissed.
 It is generally in your best interest to contact an attorney either way because attorneys make the process much smoother and can advocate effectively for you.

-The mandatory waiting period is 120 days, and it's sometimes referred to as the “cooling off period” because it ensures that each person will make more rational decisions during this emotional, life-changing event.
+The mandatory waiting period is 120 days, and it's sometimes referred to as the “cooling off period.”
+This time ensures that each person will make rational decisions during this emotional, life-changing event.
 It's important to understand that 120 days is the shortest amount of time that a divorce can take place.
 The 120-day waiting period can be waived by the court during extreme situations such as health, safety, or emergency reasons.

 How Long Does It Take to Finalize a Divorce in Wisconsin?